NATO open to more talks with Russia amid Ukraine tensions | DW | 12.01.2022

 NATO allies rejected those demands.

-Grushko accused the alliance of striving to "contain Russia" and gain "superiority."
+Grushko accused the Western alliance of striving to "contain Russia" and gain "superiority."

 "I think we have managed to make it clear to NATO members that the situation is becoming intolerable for Russia," he added.

-Russian Deputy Defense Minister Alexander Fomin said Moscow had offered deescalation measures to NATO, but the alliance "ignored them." according to the Interfax news agency.
+Russian Deputy Defense Minister Alexander Fomin said Moscow had offered de-escalation measures to NATO, but the alliance "ignored them." according to the Russian Interfax news agency.

 The NRC forum for talks was set up two decades ago.
 However, meetings paused when Russia annexed the Crimean Peninsula in 2014 and have only taken place sporadically since.